apache/bookkeeper/docker/Readme.md

 ```

 ### Override rules for bookkeeper configuration
-If you have applied several ways to set the same config target, e.g. the environment variable names with ALL_CAPITAL_CHAR, environment variable names contained in [these files](https://github.com/apache/bookkeeper/tree/master/bookkeeper-server/conf) and conf_file in /opt/bookkeeper/conf/,
+If you have applied several ways to set the same config target, e.g. the environment variable names with ALL_CAPITAL_CHAR, environment variable names contained in [these files](https://github.com/apache/bookkeeper/tree/master/bookkeeper-server/conf) and conf_file in /opt/bookkeeper/conf/.

-then the override rules is as this:
+Then the override rules is as this:

 Environment variable names contained in [these files](https://github.com/apache/bookkeeper/tree/master/bookkeeper-server/conf), e.g. `zkServers`

-    *Override*
+    Override

 Environment variable names with ALL_CAPITAL_CHAR, e.g. `ZK_URL`

-    *Override*
+    Override

 Values in /opt/bookkeeper/conf/conf_files.

 Take above example, if in docker instance you have bind-mount your config file as /opt/bookkeeper/conf/bk_server.conf, and in it contains key-value pair: `zkServers=zk-server4:2181`, then the value that take effect finally is `zkServers=zk-server3:2181`

 Here is how this comes:

 `-e zkServers=zk-server3:2181` will first override `-e ZK_URL=zk-server1:2181,zk-server2:2181 \`,

 and then override key-value pair: `zkServers=zk-server4:2181`, which contained in /opt/bookkeeper/conf/bk_server.conf.